rmkujala/ptn_temporal_distances/README.md

 - `plot_temporal_distance_profiles_simple_verification.py`
     - Plot fastest-path temporal distance profiles using a simple profiler that only tracks time.
 - `plot_profiles_on_a_map.py`
-    - Old legacy code that was no longer used.
+    - Mostly old code that is no longer used.

 ### Other plots
 - `schematic_plots.py`